The key to philodendron esmeraldense care is to give it a really well draining potting medium and avoid waterlogging…

 |Common issues:||Pests like aphids.|

 Originally from Esmeraldas in Ecuador, the philodendron esmeraldense is known for its broad, long, heart shaped glossy leaves.
+IT makes good houseplant as is fairly easy to take of as long as you don’t over water.

 Bright indirect light is optimal.
 No direct midday sun though.
 They ill be fine a bit further back from the window, just be careful as the lower light the darker the leaves can get, so bring it forward if it starts to fade.